Recycling in Copenhagen

 - Drinking glasses

-If you don’t have access to a municipal glass bin at your residence, you can dispose of recyclable glass at a recycling station or by using one of our 550 public glass containers.
+If you don’t have access to a municipal glass bin at your residence, you can dispose of recyclable glass at a recycling station or in one of the 550 public glass containers.

 Read more about glass waste and locate a glass bin near you (Danish)